mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/default.en.md

 # MailBeez Modules

-You’re in the right place to start exploring the Mailbeez modules!
-Automated, intelligent and sat within your existing store admin, the Mailbeez suite of rich email modules gives you the tools to properly manage the [life cycle of your customer relationships](/documentation/tutorials/customer-life-cycle-management-and-how-mailbeez-can-help/ "Lifecycle management").
+You’re in the right place to start exploring the power of Mailbeez!
+Automated, intelligent, and integrated with your existing shopping-cart admin, the Mailbeez suite of rich email modules gives you the tools to properly manage the [life cycle of your customer relationships](/documentation/tutorials/customer-life-cycle-management-and-how-mailbeez-can-help/ "Lifecycle management").